abidemis/hhh/0x01-shell_permissions/README.md

 ## seun project - Tasks

-Task 0 - chage your user ID to betty
+Task 0 - change your user ID to betty

-Task 1 - print the effective userid of current user
+Task 1 - print the effective user id of current user

 Task 2 - print all groups current user is part of